YanivP/kuberfest/README.md

 Contains important definitions about your project.

 ## How to get the demo project running
+1. Install base dependencies mentioned above.
 1. As with most Python projects, it's best to use a container such as `virtualenv` to avoid conflicts with other projects.
-2. Install base dependencies mentioned above.
+1. Create a folder and copy the content of the `dotnet_demo_project` into it.
-3. Open a terminal and navigate to the project root folder.
+1. Open a terminal and navigate into it.
-4. Install project requirements: `pip install -r requirements.txt`
+1. `pip install kuberfest`
-5. Run `./kbf --help` to see that you're able to display the help.
+1. Run `kbf --help` to see that you're able to display the help.
-6. Run `./kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
+1. Run `kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
-7. You should see the message: `You can access the app through: http://x.x.x.x:x/api/values`.
+1. You should see the message: `You can access the app through: http://x.x.x.x:x/api/values`.
 Copy that URL to your browser and see if you're getting a response from the API.

 If you got all the way here, congrats!
+If not, drop me a note.

 ## Motivation
 This framework is developed as a way to thoroughly study Kubernetes and on-the-way automate some of the processes in professional projects I'm working on.
 If you have any comments on the way I'm doing things don't hesitate to shoot me an email :)